Add as a Google preferred source

 • Which third-party sites are citing them?

-This gap analysis tells you where to invest your content effort next.
-It helps you create an effective content calendar for the next few months that allows you to appear in AI answers with a proper strategy.
+This analysis tells you where to invest your content effort next.
+It helps you create an effective content calendar for the next few months that allows you to appear in AI answers above your rivals.

 Step 7: Track and repeat